apache/maven-site/content/markdown/faq-unoffical.md

 If you want to `mvn --encrypt-password` a password with an ampersand you will get an error, e.g.
 `mvn --encrypt-password test&Password`
-On the one hand, the ampersand has to be encoded as entity with "&amp;".
-On the other hand the ampersand has to be escaped for the command line.
+On the one hand, the ampersand has to be encoded as "&amp;".
+On the other hand, the ampersand has to be escaped for the command line.
-Result would be `mvn --encrypt-password test &Password` Also a dollar sign ("$") has to be escaped for the command line.
+The result would be `mvn --encrypt-password test &Password` Also a dollar sign ("$") has to be escaped for the command line.